If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 What's important to us

-When children and young people offend, we need to identify what is driving their behaviour.
-Consultation prior to the family group conference between practitioners will help determine the appropriate and individual response to the child or young person based on assessment of their current and future risk of offending and the underlying causes of their offending behaviour.
-It is important to establish the level of risk and need as soon as possible, and early assessment is critical.
+When tamariki and rangatahi offend, we need to identify what is driving their behaviour.
+Consultation prior to the family group conference between practitioners will help build our understanding.
+This will also help determine the appropriate and individual response for te tamaiti or rangatahi based on understanding and analysis about the underlying causes of their offending behaviour and their current and future risk of offending.
+It is important to establish the level of risk and need as soon as possible, and building understanding early is critical.
 Collating and capturing information obtained, actions taken and decisions made supports good social work practice.
-The offending profile was developed as an initial screen and recording tool of assessment related information for children and young people who offend.
+The offending profile was developed as an initial screen and recording tool of assessment related information for tamariki and rangatahi who offend.